ccswbs/UoGd7-Training/features/howto-workbenchmoderationwithpeopleprofiles.md

 ![image](../images/workbenchModeratingPeopleProfiles-Moderate.png)

 2. The moderation window shows the current published page (green), the current draft  (red) and past edits (grey).
 For the draft (red) there will be a drop-down menu.
-'Needs Approval' will be selected automatically in the drop-down menu.
+'Needs Review' will be selected automatically in the drop-down menu.

 ![image](../images/workbenchModeratingPeopleProfiles-NeedsReview.png)